-Are you financially ready for parenthood?
+Are you and your partner ready for the financial responsibility that comes with parenthood?

 According to a recent news report, a survey done by the welfare group I Love Children (ILC) has revealed some surprising findings.
 Participants were aged 21 – 39 and childless but married for more than two years.
 The others were either single, soon-to-wed, newly wed, married with a child or married with two children.